3. Proposal Preparation Instructions and Requirements

-General: Describe available equipment and physical facilities (this should include physical location [where the work is to be performed], square footage, and major equipment) necessary to carry out the proposed Phase II and projected Phase III efforts.
+Describe available equipment and physical facilities (this should include physical location [address of where the work is to be performed], square footage, and major equipment) necessary to carry out the proposed Phase I, projected Phase II, and projected Phase III efforts.
 Items of equipment or facilities to be purchased (as detailed in the cost proposal) shall be justified under this section.

-Use of Federal facilities or equipment: In accordance with the Federal Acquisition Regulations (FAR) Part 45, it is NASA's policy not to provide facilities (capital equipment, tooling, test and computer facilities, etc.) for the performance of work under SBIR/STTR contracts.
+In accordance with the Federal Acquisition Regulations (FAR) Part 45, it is NASA's policy not to provide facilities (capital equipment, tooling, test and computer facilities, etc.) for the performance of work under SBIR/STTR contracts.
 Generally an SBC will furnish its own facilities to perform the proposed work on the contract.
-When a proposed project or product demonstration requires the use of a unique Federal facility that is not designated as a Federal laboratory to be funded by the SBIR/STTR Program, then the offeror must provide a) a letter from the SBC Official explaining why the SBIR/STTR research project requires the use of the Federal facility or personnel, including data that verifies the absence of non-Federal facilities or personnel capable of supporting the research effort, and b) a statement, signed by the appropriate Government official at the facility, verifying that it will be available for the required effort.
+When a proposed project or product demonstration requires the use of a unique Federal facility that is not designated as a Federal laboratory to be funded by the SBIR/STTR Program, then the offeror shall provide a) a signed letter on company letterhead from the SBC Official explaining why the SBIR/STTR research project requires the use of the Federal facility or personnel, including data that verifies the absence of non-Federal facilities or personnel capable of supporting the research effort, and a statement confirming that the facility proposed is not a Federal laboratory b) a statement, signed by the appropriate Government official at the facility, verifying that it will be available for the proposed period of performance.
+If the proposed facility is not a Federal laboratory than a SBA waiver will be required.
 Proposals requiring waivers must explain why the waiver is appropriate.
-NASA will provide this explanation to SBA during the Agency waiver process.
-NASA cannot guarantee that a waiver from this policy can be obtained from SBA.
+NASA will provide this request, along with an explanation to SBA during the negotiation process.
+NASA cannot guarantee that a waiver can be obtained from SBA.
 These letters should be uploaded in Form C of your proposal.
 Failure to provide this explanation and a written letter of availability from the Government official authorized to approve such use may invalidate any proposal selection.

 When a proposed project or product demonstration requires the use of a Federal laboratory then the offeror must provide a letter justifying the use of a Federal laboratory from the SBC official, as well as, a letter from the Government agency that verifies the availability.
 These letters should be uploaded in Form C of your proposal.
 Failure to provide a written letter of availability from the Government official authorized to approve such use of the Federal laboratory and the letter of justification from the SBC shall invalidate any proposal selection.